YunfanKang/FaCT/README.md

 # FaCT

-The three-phase greedy algorithm for solving the generalized max-p-regions problem.
+The three-phase greedy algorithm for solving the enriched max-p-regions problem.

 ## Code and Data
 1. The repository contains a project that can be imported by the IntelliJ IDEA.